 How to make Thai Beef Salad

-• If using palm sugar, grate it to collect about 1 tablespoon.
-If you can’t find palm sugar, substitute with light brown sugar.
-You need a little bit of extra caramel-like taste that you don’t get with white sugar.
+• If using palm sugar, grate about 1 tablespoon.
+If you can’t find it, use light brown sugar instead of white sugar for a caramel flavor.

-• In a small bowl, mix together the fish sauce, sugar, lime juice and chili.
-Taste and adjust sweetness, saltiness and tartness according to your taste.
+• In a small bowl, combine fish sauce, sugar, lime juice, and chili.
+Adjust the taste for sweetness, saltiness, and tartness as desired.

-• In a large mixing bowl, combine beef, cucumber, tomatoes, shallot, and herbs.
-Drizzle about 3 tbsp of dressing and toss together.
-Taste and add more dressing if needed.
+• In a large bowl, mix beef, cucumber, tomatoes, shallot, and herbs.
+Add roughly 3 tbsp of the dressing and mix.
+Add more dressing if required.

 Thai beef salad is tossed with cucumber, tomato, shallot, and fresh red chili.